bitagoras/xtype/README.md

 5. Arbitrary hierarchy levels
 6. Unfinished files are syntactically valid as long as the last element is complete
 7. Self-similarity: Inner elements can be extracted as complete and valid files
-8. Parsing is very fast and needs almost no memory

 ### Possible features by making use of the optional meta information